Ten Native High School Seniors Honored for Academic Achievement, Leadership, and Community Service

 (The All Native American High School Academic Team program was created by AIGC with a grant from the Tommy Hilfiger Corporate Foundation and is currently maintained with private funds.)

 About the American Indian Graduate Center (AIGC)

 AIGC is a national organization, based in Albuquerque, NM, providing educational support through scholarships since 1969.
-AIGC is a national provider of scholarships for American Indian and Alaska Native graduate and undergraduate students and has awarded more than $52 million in scholarships since its inception over 46 years ago.
+AIGC is a national provider of scholarships for American Indian and Alaska Native graduate and undergraduate students and has awarded more than $52 million in scholarships in the 47 years since its inception.